WLOGSolutions/RSuite/docs/basic_workflow.md

 [1] "Hello John!"
 ```

-As you can see the output is exactly the same you would expect.
+As you can see the output is exactly the same as you would expect.